ros-realtime/reference-system/autoware_reference_system/README.md

 4. [**Fusion Nodes**](../reference_system/include/reference_system/nodes/rclcpp/fusion.hpp)
     - all _fusion nodes_ have **two subscribers** and one publisher for this _reference system_
     - all _fusion nodes_ start processing for [**25 milliseconds**](include/autoware_reference_system/system/timing/default.hpp#L30) after a message is received **from all** subscriptions
+    - all _fusion nodes_ have a max input time difference between the first input received and last input received before publishing of [**9999** seconds](include/autoware_reference_system/system/timing/benchmark.hpp)
     - publishes message after processing is complete
     - total of **5 _fusion nodes_:**
         - [Point Cloud Fusion](include/autoware_reference_system/autoware_system_builder.hpp#L160)